 Again just over half an acre in size, Magna is the original peat pool at Peatling Pools and has an island, a gravel bottom and average depth of five feet throughout which makes it an easy water to fish on either pole or waggler tackle.

-With plenty of bankside vegetation, it is a good water to get away from other anglers for those who like secluded fishing with a good chance of bagging up.
+Magna is a good water to get away from other anglers for those who like secluded fishing with a good chance of bagging up.
+Indeed, catch rates have greatly improved recently following the removal of some of the trees which were becoming intrusive.

 A good year-round fishery because it is very sheltered, Magna Pool is an ideal float fishing water.